What can I expect at Beeches Infant School if my child has special needs?

 - We have a trained learning mentor

 - All staff have had Autism Education Trust Training at tier 1.
-1 teaching assistant has AET tier 2 training and the inclusion manager has AET tier 3 training
+1 teaching assistant has AET tier 2 training.

 - All staff have asthma and epi pen and epilepsy training